Bradford Synagogue

-Bradford Synagogue is a synagogue at 7 Bowland Street in Bradford, West Yorkshire, affiliated with the Movement for Reform Judaism.
-It adopted its present name in 2018.
-The synagogue is still used for Shabbat and major festivals although the community is small and has been in decline for some years.
+The congregation is affiliated with the Movement for Reform Judaism.
+The congregation was founded as the Jewish Association, and then changed its name to the Bradford Congregation of British & Foreign Jews until the 1950s.
+Since 2018, it has also been called the Bradford Tree of Life Synagogue.
+The congregation uses the synagogue for Shabbat and major festivals although the community is small and has been in decline for some years.
 Friday night dinners are held as well as a communal seder for Passover.